XenitAB/xenitab.github.io/docs/xks/operator-guide/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-[Xenit Kubernetes Service](https://xenit.se/it-tjanster/kubernetes-service/) (XKS) is a opinionated standardized Kubernetes deployment on Azure.
-It combines AKS and other
-Azure services with additional configuration and services that run on-top of AKS.
+[Xenit Kubernetes Service](https://xenit.se/it-tjanster/kubernetes-service/) (XKS) is an opinionated Kubernetes deployment on a public cloud provider's managed Kubernetes service.
+It combines a cloud provider's managed Kubernetes offering and ancillary services with additional configuration and services that run on top of Kubernetes.

 ## Architecture